danielrindunica/kubeword/README.md

 ## Introduction and Features

 Welcome to kubeword!
-This is a project ment to help you get started with Wordpress on Kubernetes in a sec.
+This is a project meant to help you get started with Wordpress on Kubernetes in a sec.
 Whether you're a Blogger, Writer or just want to try it for fun, Kubeword aims to help you create a Blog in seconds.

 ### Key Features

-- **IaC deployment:** All you do is in the Cloud :cloud:
+- **IaC deployment:** Everything is done in the Cloud :cloud:
 - **Allways up to date:** New revisions of Wordpress are constantly updated so you can be safe on the net.
 - **Monitoring:** Grafana and Prometheus are great tools to give you meaningfull insights about the health of your Blog.